Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 In Global Payments, the payment options (in reais or in the card currency) are displayed on the screen, right beside a summary of the purchase.

-#### STEP 3 - Transaction Confirmation
+#### STEP 3 - Confirmation

-In the third step, the store system sends the transaction confirmation with the currency information chosen by the customer.
+In the third step, the store system sends the transaction confirmation with the information of the currency chosen by the customer.
 At this point, the authorization response is returned.

 ##### Request